dav1app/blog/_posts/2019-12-31-react-hooks-reminder.markdown

 ---
 layout: post
-title:  "React Hooks equivalents on Component Lifecycle "
+title:  "React Hooks equivalents on Component Lifecycle."
 image: /assets/images/react-logo.png
 ---
 In React 16.8, the Hooks were introduced to reduce the complexity of the components lifecycle.
 This enables us to create components without visual logic (like React Router, that forces us to render a <Router> element).